-Q: How can I stop sap from oozing out of several new Douglas fir benches I had made and how can I remove it?
+Q: How can I stop sap from oozing out of several new Douglas fir benches I had made?
 I’m getting sap all over my clothes, so I need to remove sap from cloth, too.
 Is there something that will take it off the wood rather than smear it around?

 How to Remove Tree Sap from Wood

 The best solvent I’ve found to remove sap is turpentine.
 The effectiveness is probably because it’s a solvent made from coniferous trees.
-You can get terpentine at paint stores.
+You can get turpentine at paint stores.
 Gunk-removal products such as Goo Gone work well, too.
 Coniferous sap is also soluble with rubbing alcohol.
 If you’ve got indoor surfaces to clean, alcohol is probably the best choice.
 It leaves no lasting smell and evaporates quickly.
+Alcohol is also a good way to remove sap from cloth.

 How to Remove Tree Sap From Clothing

 For that tree sap on your clothing, put the items in a freezer for a while.
 This makes the excess sap hard and brittle enough to break off in little pieces.
 You won’t get it all this way, but you will remove the bulk of it.
-Continue by soaking the area with rubbing alcohol, scrubbing the area with a toothbrush, then launder as usual.
+Continue by soaking the area with rubbing alcohol, gently scrubbing the spot with a toothbrush, then launder as usual.
 All traces of the sap spot should disappear with this treatment.
 I’ve used it successfully here at our place.
+If you’re dealing with a sensitive fabric, test a small hidden area with the alcohol and toothbrush trick to make sure there is no colour change to the fabric.

 How to Remove Tree Sap from Vehicles

-If you park under a pine tree regularly (as I do sometimes), you will have drips of stick sap land on your car.
+If you park under a pine tree regularly (as I do sometimes), you will have drips of sticky sap land on your car.
 Let it harden and dry was much as possible, then get a bottle of rubbing alcohol and a cloth.
 Rub a small, inconspicuous area with the alcohol to make sure the paint isn’t affected, then go at the blob if all looks good.
 I’ve never seen automotive paint that was affected by alcohol, but you might as well be cautious.
 A small plastic scraper will help remove the bulk of the sap, but I’ve had good results using a razor blade scraper VERY GENTLY.
 Sounds crazy, but I’ve never hurt the paint using this tool and it works quite well along with the alcohol.
+I’ve also had excellent results with a hand cleaner called Swarfega.
+The original green formulation is a gel that stays wet on the autobody surface, softening the hardened tree sap and making it easy to remove.

 Tired of having big, old trees dropping leaves, and drips of sap on your cars?
 It may be time to cut those trees down.
 The Local Tree Experts are one source of information on how to find a reputable arborist to take down those dangerous trees.

-Got sap stains oozing through paint and discolouring the surface?
+Got sap stains oozing through paint on wood, discolouring the surface?
 It happens all the time.
 Click here to learn how you can stop the ugly discolouration.